satriowaskitho/Newsscraper2100/README.md

 # news-watch

-idnewswatch is a Python package that allows you to scrape news articles from various Indonesian news websites based on specific keywords and date ranges.
+news-watch is a Python package that allows you to scrape news articles from various Indonesian news websites based on specific keywords and date ranges.

 ## Installation